elehobica/pico_jjy_tx/README.md

-# NTP to JJY for Raspberry Pi Pico W
+# JJY transmitter for Raspberry Pi Pico W

 ## Overview
-This project is for JJY signal emulator for Raspberry Pi Pico W
+This project is JJY transmitter for Raspberry Pi Pico W in proximate usage

 This project supports:
 * Fetch JST time by NTP